zulianp/utopia/README.md

 # Utopia #
 Utopia is a C++ embedded domain specific language designed for parallel non-linear solution strategies and finite element analysis.

-# Contributors of utopia
+# Main contributors of utopia

 - Dr. Patrick Zulian (Lead developer)
 - Alena Kopanicakova (Linear and non-linear solvers, Fenics and MOOSE interoperability)
 - Dr. Maria Giuseppina Chiara Nestola (Integration of parallel transfer for libmesh and MOOSE using Moonolith)
-- Dr. Teseo Schneider (Visualization tool)
-- Eric Botter (Memory pool)

 Developed at the Institute of Computational Science, USI, Lugano, Switzerland (https://www.ics.usi.ch).